 Set a goal.
 Consider your target retirement date and how long you’ll expect to be retired based on current life expectancy.
 What kind of lifestyle do you want to lead?
 And what do you expect your retirement expenses to be?

 Step 2: Choose a savings vehicle

-Keep in mind that investments in equities or other securities are more risky than savings accounts, which allows for the possibility of better returns.
+Keep in mind that investments in equities or other securities are riskier than savings accounts, but that allows for the possibility of better returns.
 Young investors may be better positioned than older investors to take on additional risk, since they have time to recover after a market decline.
 However, the amount of risk you’re willing to take on is an important consideration and a personal choice.